 Other notable loud sounds

 Loud sounds are the disruption of air molecules.
 You can feel the disruption as pressure on your eardrums.
 It is possible to experience pressure without hearing the sound, especially if the frequency rate for the sound is low.

 That was the case when the Chelyabinsk meteor exploded in the sky above Russia in February 2013.
 The resulting sound wave was detected 9,000 miles (14,484 km) away and registered 90 dB 435 miles (700 km) from its origin.

 That’s impressive.
 But, even more impressive, is the fact that the frequency was so low that nobody could hear it—just feel it.

 Could the loudest sound ever happen again?

 Krakatoa was submerged, but in 1927 the underwater reawakened.
 By 1928, the edge of a new island appeared.
-Within a year it became a small island, known as Anak Krakatoa, literally the “child of Krakatoa.”
+Within a year, it became a small island, known as Anak Krakatoa, literally the “child of Krakatoa.”
 It is still growing and currently has an elevation of 1,000 feet (304.8 m).
-Anak Krakatoa has erupted 45 times since 1883, it may only be a matter of time before it attempts to take the crown of loudest sound ever for itself.
+Anak Krakatoa has erupted 45 times since 1883.
+It may only be a matter of time before it attempts to take the crown of the loudest sound ever for itself.